iTechArt-RubyLab/dream_diary/README.md

 ## The Most Challenging Task

+The most interesting task in this project was working with the Turbo framework in Rails.

+Turbo provides a new approach to building interactive web applications, allowing developers to create web pages with minimal JavaScript and reducing the complexity of building advanced web applications.

+In this project, we used Turbo to implement partial page updates without reloading the entire page.
+With Turbo, we were able to update the contents of a page without requiring the page to reload or writing complex JavaScript code.

+## What Could Be Done If More Time Was Available?

 If more time was available, there are several additional features and improvements that could be implemented in this project:

 - More background jobs could be used to improve performance.